Psychology Student Ambassadors

 What organizations are you involved with outside the classroom?

-I’m a new member of Men of Excellence, and I also belong to the Psychology Club and Ole Miss Esports.
+I’m a member of Men of Excellence, a community service-based organization that works to foster educationally enriched programs and support high standards of personal and academic achievement among its members.
+I also belong to the Psychology Club and Ole Miss Esports.
 We do a lot of gaming competitions with other schools, and it’s a good way to meet really nice people from across the campus.

 What’s your go-to place to eat in Oxford?